JinnZ2/Symbolic-sensor-suite/README.md

 # Symbolic-sensor-suite

 Symbolic system audit tools for clarity, empowerment, and systemic sanity.”

+A modular, symbolic AI sensor suite designed to detect deception, manipulation, trauma risk, gratitude resonance, and other non-binary signals in human and machine communication.
+Built for resilience, not polish.

 #  Symbolic Sensor Suite

 **Created by JinnZ2** | *Co-Created with ChatGPT*